kawaicheung/book-on-naming-things/manuscript/Ch_AlleviatingAwkwardness.md

 ```

 Since there are only two cancellation options, I choose the simplest parameter type -- a boolean.
-I could decide to use something more robust -- say, an `enum` -- but I stick with a boolean for now.
+I could decide to use something more robust -- say, an `enum` -- but I stick with a boolean for now.[Maybe omit this so you can bring up enum later on freshly.]

 After I've implemented the new code to handle the update, I now update all existing references to this method that handle immediate cancellations.